SapitoSucio/froggo-guides/docs/script_commands.md

 If the **<pet id\>** is `PET_CATCH_UNIVERSAL_ITEM` the item will attempt to catch the targeted monster as long as it is in the pet database and the targeted monster requires the lure item used.

-See 'doc/mob_db_mode_list.txt' for more information about monster modes.
+See `doc/mob_db_mode_list.txt` for more information about monster modes.

-A full list of pet IDs can be found inside 'db/(pre-)re/pet_db.yml'.
+A full list of pet IDs can be found inside `db/(pre-)re/pet_db.yml`.

 ---------------------------------------

 \***makepet** **<pet id\>**;

-This command will create a pet egg and put it in the invoking character's inventory.
-The kind of pet is specified by pet ID numbers listed in 'db/(pre-)re/pet_db.yml'.
+This command will create a pet egg and put it in the invoking character`s inventory.
+The kind of pet is specified by pet ID numbers listed in `db/(pre-)re/pet_db.yml`.
 The egg is created exactly as if the character just successfully caught a pet in the normal way.

 ```cpp
 // This will make you a poring: